Patroklo/codeigniter-static-laravel-routes/readme.md

 Just put copy the files into your server using the same folder structure.
 If the developer have a previously installed module system as HMVC the developer could have to overwrite the MY_Route files.
 If that's the case and the developer have any trouble making it, just ask for directions about that.

+## Installation alongside Hierarchical model-view-controller (HMVC) modules

+I have tested 2 libraries right now, I don't give direct support to any of those and all I won't be responsible of the changes you make in any file.

+### wiredesignz Modular extensions - HMVC

+The installation it's pretty simple with this library.

+1 - Add the HMVC library on your Codeigniter installation. ([LINK](https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc)).

+2 - Change the APPPATH/core/MY_Router.php file to another name, I'll use "Base_Router.php" in this tutorial.
+You'll also have to change the class name of the file to match the filename.

+3 - Then install this library.

+4 - Change the APPPATH/core/MY_Controller.php extended file from "CI_Controller" to "MX_Controller".

+5 - Change the APPPATH/core/MY_Router.php extended file from "CI_Router" to the new name you have given to the router file of the modular extensions library (in this example "Base_router") remember that you probably will have to add a include_once clause to import that file before the class declaration.

 ## Routing tutorial